4strid/the-object-hotel/README.md

 ## Let's talk about variables

-Variables are the simplest form of data storage available to us as programmers.
+Variables are the simplest form of data storage available to us as JavaScript programmers.
 A variable is like a container: you can put something in it, and then reference it later.

 ```javascript
 var awesome = 1337;
 ```

 "Putting something in" the variable is a well-defined process: the right-hand-side (RHS) of the assignment expression is evaluated, and the resulting single value is copied into the variable.
 This is always the process, regardless of what the RHS may consist of.
-Any expression, no matter how complex, will always evaluate to one single value, which is all that a variable can hold.
+Any expression, no matter how complex, no matter what type, will always evaluate to one single value, which is all that a variable can hold.

 It's also worth noting that assignment is the *only* way you can change the value of a variable, that is to say, they can only be modified directly.
 Conversely, changing the value of one variable will never affect the value of another variable.
 It's actually impossible to create a reference to a variable in JavaScript, since all we can do is copy values on assignment.
 Gotta use a lower level language like C to get that kind of access to memory.